-Keep track of your Work Plan and Budget
+- Keep track of your work plan progress and budget spending. - Work with your grant manager to keep track of your work plan progress and budget spending.
+Inform your grant manager if there are changes.

-- Work with your grant manager to keep track of your Work Plan and Budget and inform your grant manager if there are changes. - Keep Work Plan and Budget updated.
-Your reporting will be based on your work plan activities. - Work with your grant manager throughout the grant period to update your work plan and budget as activities and spending change. - Grantees may request a work plan and/or budget revision at any time throughout the grant period. - The work plan and budget on file must be updated to reflect actual activities and spending. - Meet with your grant manager as needed to ensure success in your work plan and budget.
+- Keep work plan and budget updated.
+Your reporting will be based on your work plan activities. - Work with your grant manager throughout the grant period to update your work plan and budget as activities and spending change. - Grantees may request a work plan and/or budget revision at any time throughout the grant period.
+Contact your grant manager to discuss this. - $\circ$ $\,$ The work plan and budget on file must be updated to reflect actual activities and spending. - Meet with your grant manager as needed to ensure success in your work plan and budget.